mitre/inspec-advanced-profile-developer-course-lab-environment/README.md

 # inspec-advanced-profile-developer-course-lab-environment

-The InSpec Profile Developer Lab is a GitHub Codespaces environment that makes it quick and easy for you to start learning and working on your own InSpec profiles.
+The InSpec Advanced Profile Developer Lab is a GitHub Codespaces environment that makes it quick and easy for you to start learning and working on your own InSpec profiles.

 It is also a great quick and easy way to test and demonstrate what you have learned or collaborate with others to get help with what you are working on.
 ## Overview of the Lab